Home > Travel information > Inflight services > Inflight power > Inflight Wi-Fi > Wi-Fi frequently asked questions

 No, if there is a temporary interruption in service, your access will be paused and will resume when the signal becomes available again.
-On aircraft equipped with DIRECTV, the per-hour rate will not be applied while service is paused.
+On all 737 and 757 aircraft equipped with DIRECTV, the per-hour rate will not be applied while service is paused.

 - What should I do if I have trouble connecting to United Wi-Fi?

 First, you should confirm that the aircraft and your device are Wi-Fi-enabled, and then try disconnecting and connecting again.
 If connection problems persist, we advise contacting your device manufacturer or your company's network administrator for continued support after the flight.
 Please note that the flight crew is not trained to provide technical support for the Wi-Fi system.
 Below is a general how-to for the most commonly used devices.
 This information can also be found in the FAQ section of the United Wi-Fi Portal on board Wi-Fi-equipped flights.

 - How do I connect to United Wi-Fi with my iPhone, iPod Touch or iPad?

 - Go to Settings and enable Airplane Mode.

 - Tap "Wi-Fi" and then enable Wi-Fi, and connect to the "United_Wi-Fi" network.

 - Hit the Home button and open your browser.